shaficse/Search-Engine/README.md

 - Future research directions may include enhancing custom-trained models by:
-   - Expanding the training corpus to expose the model to a more varied language.
+   - Expanding the training corpus to expose the model to a more varied text.

    - Optimizing model architectures/ tuning the parameters to improve their learning capacity.
 Refining training processes to ensure more effective learning.